mbaranr/mbaranr.github.io/_posts/2023-07-01-classify_cifar10.md

 layout: post
 title: Classifying CIFAR-10
 date: 2023-07-01
-description: Solving the classification task of CIFAR-10 images using supervised learning.
+description: Solving the classification task of CIFAR-10 images with supervised learning.
 tags: code python pytorch computer_vision
 categories: machine_learning
 featured: false
 ---

-We tackled the classification task of CIFAR10 images comparing multiple supervised learning approaches.
-See the [repo](https://github.com/mbaranr/classify_cifar10) to access the jupyter notebook.
+We tackled the task of classifying CIFAR-10 images by comparing multiple supervised learning approaches.
+You can access the Jupyter notebook in the [repo](https://github.com/mbaranr/classify_cifar10).

 Supervised machine learning is a widely used form of artificial intelligence.
-There are plenty of ways to approach supervised learning: some of them being Neural Networks, Convolutional Neural Networks and Residual Networks.
-I worked on analysing the difference between these for the `CIFAR-10` classification task.
+There are many approaches to supervised learning, including Neural Networks, Convolutional Neural Networks, and Residual Networks.

 ### CIFAR-10

-CIFAR-10, a subset of CIFAR-100, consists of 60000 32x32 colour images in split into 10 classes (6000 images per class).
+CIFAR-10, a subset of CIFAR-100, consists of 60000 32x32 colour images split into 10 classes (6000 images per class).
 There are 50000 training images and 10000 test images.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">